cloudmesh-community/book/chapters/devops/puppet.md

 $ sudo yum -y install puppetserver
 ```

-By default 2GM memory is allocated , but it can be configured based on
+By default 2GM memory is allocated, but it can be configured based on
 available memory as well as number of puppet agent nodes.
 Use following command to edit the server configuration